alphaorderly/Arduino_QII/readme.md

 ## THINGS TO UPDATE

 >  add more instrument
-> optimize percussion code
+> optimize percussion code.
-> compatibility for other arduino board
+> compatibility for other arduino board.